-2. Pay down your existing credit balances.
 Opening up a new credit card account is essentially the same as asking for a loan.
 And as the old saying goes, banks only want to loan money to people who don’t need it.
 When you have very little apparent debt, your application for new credit will be looked on more favorably.
 So, before applying for a new credit card, you should pay off all of your existing credit card balances, or at least pay off as much as possible.

 About half of all American credit card users avoid interest charges by paying their statement balances in full.
 Still, many of them would be surprised to learn that their monthly statement balances are listed on their credit reports as debt.
 But if you pay off your credit card balances before your statement closing date, then your credit report will show no debt, which will help your application for new credit.
 Just make sure to wait until a few days after your statements close before apply for a new credit card, to give time for the new balance to be reported to the major consumer credit bureaus.
 Paying down your balances before your statement closes may also increase your credit score, which will improve your chances of being approved for a new card.

-3. Pay special attention to balances on other accounts from the same card issuer.
 Credit card issuers will be very hesitant to approve you for a new card when you already have a large outstanding balance on another one of their cards.
 For example, if you’re applying for a new Chase credit card, then it can help your application to first pay off any balances you have with other Chase cards.
 Unlike paying off balances with other card issuers, you only have to wait until your payment is credited to your account, as the card issuer will see it immediately.

-4. List all available household income on your application.
 In 2013, the Consumer Financial Protection Bureau (CFPB) ruled that applicants for new credit who are 21 or older may list income from their spouse or partner, so long as they have a reasonable expectation of access to it.
 This means that you can apply for cards using your spouse or partner’s income in addition to your own.
 Furthermore, be sure to list all available sources of income, including child support, spousal support, government benefits and investment income.

-5. If you’re not immediately approved for a new card, follow up immediately.
 While some credit card applications are immediately approved, many people will see a message saying that they should expect a decision in the mail within a few weeks.
 However, you shouldn’t wait that long.
 If your application isn’t approved right away, contact the card issuer to discuss the application.
 It may surprise you to learn that many card issuers empower their representatives to make credit decisions over the phone.